 - i) Telecom service providers (UASL, CMTS) having license to provide triple play services and ISPs with net worth more than Rs.
 100 Crores and having permission from the licensor to provide IPTV can provide IPTV service under their licenses without requiring any further registration.
-Similarly cable TV operators registered under Cable Television Network (Regulation) Act 1995 can provide IPTV service without requiring any further license. - ii) Any breach of the provisions of Act/ License/ Registration/ Permission by telecom service provider/ cable operator/ Broadcasters shall be dealt with by designated agencies which are responsible for administering such Acts/ License/ Registration/ Permissions. - iii) BIS may also be requested to look into it and expedite standardization of IPTV Set Top Box specifications to help cable operators while designing their IPTV networks.
+DoT can permit any other telecom licensee to provide IPTV services as licensor.
+Similarly cable TV operators registered under Cable Television Network (Regulation) Act 1995 can provide IPTV services without requiring any further license. - ii) Any breach of the provisions of Act/ License/ Registration/ Permission by telecom service provider/ cable operator/ Broadcasters shall be dealt with by designated agencies which are responsible for administering such Acts/ License/ Registration/ Permissions. - iii) BIS may also be requested to look into it and expedite standardization of IPTV Set Top Box specifications to help cable operators while designing their IPTV networks.